Sexual Harassment Overview

 What Can I Do to Protect Myself from Sexual Harassment Legally?

 Taking proactive steps can help safeguard your rights and prevent sexual harassment before it escalates.
-Our team at Kesluk, Silverstein, Jacob, & Morrison can guide you through strategies to protect yourself both in and outside the workplace.
+Our team at Kesluk, Silverstein, Jacob, & Morrison in Los Angeles, California, can guide you through strategies to protect yourself both in and outside the workplace.
 Consider these important actions:

 • Know your rights under federal and state laws, including Title VII and local protections